Special solutions of a discrete Painlev\'e equation for quantum minimal surfaces: Conclusions

 \section{Conclusions}

-We have shown that the quantum minimal surface obtained from a pair of operators satisfying the equation for a parabola, $Z_2=Z_1^2$, admits an exact solution in terms of Bessel functions, where the positive solution of the associated discrete Painlev\'e I equation corresponds to a particular sequence of classical solutions of the continuous Painlev\'e V equation with specific parameter values.
+We have shown that the quantum minimal surface obtained from a pair of operators satisfying the equation for a parabola, $Z_2=Z_1^2$, admits an exact solution in terms of modified Bessel functions, where the positive solution of the associated discrete Painlev\'e I equation corresponds to a particular sequence of classical solutions of the continuous Painlev\'e V equation with specific parameter values.
 The key to finding this exact solution was to use the complex geometry of the discrete Painlev\'e equation, constructing the associated Sakai surface, which identified the dP$_{\rm I}$ equation with the action of a quasi-translation on the space of initial conditions for Painlev\'e V. Once the appropriate parameters for the Painlev\'e V equation had been found, this enabled us to compare with known results on classical solutions, and match these up the initial conditions for the dP$_{\rm I}$ equation, which identified the unique positive solution.
-While previous results in the literature have expressed these classical solutions in terms of Whittaker functions (or equivalently, Kummer functions), some current work in progress (by two of us in collaboration with Dunning) has allowed the unique positive solution to be expressed with Bessel functions.
+While previous results in the literature have expressed these classical solutions in terms of Whittaker functions (or equivalently, Kummer functions), some current work in progress (by two of us in collaboration with Dunning) has allowed the unique positive solution to be expressed with modified Bessel functions, which are a special case of Kummer functions and Whittaker functions, cf.~\cite[\S13.6, \S13.18]{DLMF}.

 It is interesting to note that other instances of classical solutions of Painlev\'e equations have appeared in the recent literature, providing the unique solutions of discrete Painlev\'e equations that satisfy positivity or other special initial boundary value problems \cite{cla, latimer, vanassche}.
 These particular unique solutions seem to arise in specific application areas, such as random matrices and orthogonal polynomials, but it would be worthwhile to see if they can be characterized in some other way (geometrically, for instance).
 In fact, the asymptotics of oscillatory solutions of certain dP$_{\rm I}$ equations, including \eqref{dpi}, were recently considered in \cite{apt}.
-Such are known to arise from a growth problem defined by a normal random matrix ensemble \cite{teod}, so it would be worthwhile to investigate whether the unique positive solution of \eqref{dpi} has an interpretation in that context.
+Such solutions are known to arise from a growth problem defined by a normal random matrix ensemble \cite{teod}, so it is natural to wonder whether the unique positive solution of \eqref{dpi} has an interpretation in that context.